Svalorzen/AI-Toolbox/Tutorial.md

 Another thing is that the world is symmetrical, both vertically, horizontally and diagonally.
-Thus we could rewrite the transition function and the model so that only an eight of the states are needed.
+Thus we could rewrite the transition function and the model so that only an eighth of the states are needed.
 Combined with the translational symmetry, this would reduce enormously the time needed to solve it.

 However, I hope it gave you enough on an introduction on the concepts that you